dynamsoft-docs/barcode-reader-docs/parameters/reference/find-uneven-module-barcode.md

 ## Setting Methods
-`FindUnevenModuleBarcode` is supported to be set through JSON template.
+`FindUnevenModuleBarcode` can be set via JSON template.

 ### As JSON Parameter
 `FindUnevenModuleBarcode` as a JSON parameter is a number value defined as below.